-If you are travelling to the UK it can be wise to bring some cash with you.
-There are a few places in Ireland where you can carry out currency exchange and swap your Euros for Pounds Sterling
+If you are travelling to the UK it can be wise to bring some cash with you. – but you might want to compare the Pound to Euro exchange rates on offer before you buy.
+There are a few places in Ireland where you can carry out currency exchange and swap your Euros for Pounds Sterling .
+An Post (Post Office) seems to be a popular choice – but as you will see below – you can usually get better exchange rates elsewhere.

-Of course – the currency exchange rates change every day and there has been a lot of volatility recently with exchange rates since the UK/EU referendum vote.
+Exchange rates will change every day – and there has been a lot of volatility recently with Sterling exchange rates since the UK/EU referendum vote.
 We carried out a quick comparison of the main currency exchange companies on the same day to find out the Best Place to Buy Sterling in Ireland .

-We checked out how much it would cost in Euros to buy £1000 GBP Sterling cash .
-We compared the figures from the currency companies websites at roughly the same time on 12th August 2017.
+We checked how much it would cost in Euros to buy £1000 GBP Sterling cash .
+We compared the figures from the currency companies websites at roughly the same time on 18th January 2018.
 All the exchange companies we used in the comparison say they do not charge commission .

 They don’t allow online ordering, you have to go to a Post Office branch that does currency exchange .
 This service is only available in larger towns and cities – see here.
 An Post only sell Sterling and US Dollars.